This easy balsamic reduction (or balsamic glaze) has just two ingredients and tastes so much better than store bought!

 This summer, we were totally obsessed with balsamic reduction, and added it to just about everything: salads, roasted vegetables, grilled chicken and salmon…you name it!

-While we almost always have some store-bought balsamic reduction in the pantry, I also make my own on occasion…the homemade balsamic reduction is SO easy and requires only 2 ingredients…and it tastes so much better than the store-bought stuff!
+While we almost always have some store-bought reduction in the pantry, I also make my own on occasion…the homemade version is SO easy and requires only 2 ingredients…and it tastes so much better than the store-bought stuff!

 We love this balsamic reduction because